almcr/crud-go/README.md

 * dotenv

 ### Main challenges
-Depsite the ease of use of the language, some time have been taken to comprehend the package management system (pkg vs modules) and the different language constructs (concurrency, data structures, value semantics...).
+Depsite the ease of use of the language, some time have been taken to comprehend the package management system (pkg vs modules) and some language constructs (concurrency, data structures, value semantics...).
 It's also my first exposition to mongoDB, its such a great technology with great library support.
 I also dabbled with jwt, the topic of security is so fascinating